SpaceTAKA/FRIDAY_CarSimu/README.md

-# FRIDAY: FRIDAY: Real-time Learning DNN-based Stable LQR controller for Unknown Differentially Flat Systems
+# FRIDAY: Real-time Learning DNN-based Stable LQR controller for Unknown Differentially Flat Systems
 **Takahito Fujimori**

 This code is provided as a part of "FRIDAY: Real-time Learning DNN-based Stable LQR controller for Unknown Differentially Flat Systems"